sushain97/web2fs-notepad/README.md

 If you're building for production, also run
 `composer dump-autoload --optimize`.

+N.B.
+The PHP `iconv` and `ctype` extensions are required and are installed by default in most environments.

 ## Development

 Use the local build instructions above to install dependencies.
 Then, start